-D4.1.4 Roll-ahead distance

-When a shadow vehicle is used to protect workers on foot in the lane then a minimum 10m roll-ahead distance must be provided in front of the shadow vehicle to allow the truck to safely move forward if impacted.
+D4.1.4 Roll-aheadWhen a shadow vehicle is used to protect workers on foot in the lane then a minimum 10m roll-ahead distance must be provided in front of the shadow vehicle to allow the truck to safely move forward if impacted.

-D4.1.5 Braking of vehicles

-When in a stationary position, vehicles in a mobile operation must have their hand brake applied and either park applied, or be engaged in a low gear.

-Refer to the figure D4.2 Summary of key distances for level 1 mobile operation.
+D4.1.5 Braking of vehiclesWhen in a stationary position, vehicles in a mobile operation must have their hand brake applied and either park applied, or be engaged in a low gear.D4.1.6 Summary of key distances for level 1Refer to the figure D4.2 Summary of key distances for level 1 mobile operation.